trailofbits/sholva/README.md

 ### Dependencies

-*shol'va* currently depends on iVerilog, Verilator, and Python 3, and Ruby (for code generation).
+*shol'va* currently depends on iVerilog, Verilator, Python 3, and Ruby (for code generation).
 These must be available as `iverilog`, `verilator`, `python3`, and `ruby` respectively.

 ### Building